Bruce Wetmore

-Valentine Cecil Bruce Wetmore (1875–1953) was an American businessman who was associated with Charles Adams in operating Suffolk Downs and the Boston Braves.
+Valentine Cecil Bruce Wetmore (1875–1953) was an American businessman who founded an electrical supply business and was associated with sports promotor Charles Adams in operating Suffolk Downs and the Boston Braves.

 Business career

-Wetmore was born on December 20, 1875 in Gagetown, New Brunswick.
+Wetmore was born on December 20, 1875, in Gagetown, New Brunswick.
 He moved to Boston in 1890.
 In 1906 he founded the Wetmore-Savage Company, an electrical supply business, with Hanson M. Savage.
 In 1918 the company went into the automotive equipment business following its purchase of the Motor Car Equipment Co.
 Wetmore-Savage was the New England distributor for Westinghouse, Gould, Holophane, and the Auburn Rubber Company.

 In 1925, Westinghouse purchased the Wetmore-Savage Electric Supply Company, but not its automotive equipment business.
 Wetmore remained president of Wetmore-Savage following the sale.

 In 1931, Wetmore and John W. Scott started the Wetmore-Scott Company to sell Westinghouse household appliances in Greater Boston.
 In 1933, Wetmore-Scott was sold to Westinghouse.
 Wetmore later served as Westinghouse's New England manager.